-However, the implementation and application of the state-of-the-art method involve highly specialized modeling processes, including collecting modeling data (e.g., watershed modeling and BMP knowledge data), improving and building the watershed model, and improving and executing the roadmap optimization tool (Shen et al., under review 2023).
-In addition, tThise application of this method is an iterative optimization process initiated by decision makers or managers determining management goals, powered by professional modelers utilizing scientific models and tools, and participated implemented by stakeholders in multiple roles with their experience, needs, and capabilities (Babbar-Sebens et al., 2015; Wicki et al., 2021; Reichert et al., 2015; Voinov et al., 2016).
-This process is especially difficult for non-expert stakeholders.
-To facilitate the participation of non-expert stakeholders in this process, based on pre-prepared specialized models by professional modelers on the backend, a watershed planning system that utilizes a user-friendly interfaces that doesn't not require for ease of use for stakeholders without-intensive specialized knowledge of BMP scenario analysis becomes the uncontested choice (Martin et al., 2016; Sugumaran et al., 2004; Walling and Vaneeckhaute, 2020).
+However, the implementation and application of the state-of-the-art method involve highly specialized modeling processes, including collecting modeling data (e.g., watershed modeling and BMP knowledge data), improving and building the watershed model, and improving and executing the roadmap optimization tool (Shen et al., 2023).
+This is an iterative optimization process initiated by decision makers or managers determining management goals, powered by professional modelers utilizing scientific models and tools, and participated by stakeholders in multiple roles with their experience, needs, and capabilities (Babbar-Sebens et al., 2015; Wicki et al., 2021; Reichert et al., 2015; Voinov et al., 2016).
+To facilitate the participation of non-expert stakeholders in this process, based on pre-prepared specialized models by professional modelers on the backend, a watershed planning system that utilizes a user-friendly interface that does not require intensive specialized knowledge of BMP scenario analysis becomes the uncontested choice (Martin et al., 2016; Sugumaran et al., 2004; Walling and Vaneeckhaute, 2020).

-To the best of our knowledge, no watershed planning system supports the overall optimization of BMP roadmaps under stepwise investment constraints that involvinge multiple stakeholders.
-Therefore, this study aims to design a web-based participatory watershed planning system and evaluate its ability to iteratively assist various stakeholders in proposing investment constraints, optimizing roadmaps, analyzing results, and reaching unanimous agreed-upon plans through a case study.
+To the best of our knowledge, no watershed planning system supports the overall optimization of BMP roadmaps under stepwise investment constraints involving multiple stakeholders.
+Therefore, this study aims to design a web-based participatory watershed planning system and evaluate its ability to iteratively assist various stakeholders in proposing investment constraints, optimizing roadmaps, analyzing results, and reaching agreed-upon plans through a case study.
 The basic idea and overall design of the system are introduced in Section 2.
-The case study of an agricultural watershed planning system for mitigating soil erosion is implemented as an example-in Section 3.
-The multi-stakeholders role-playing experimental design, results, and discussion are presented in Section 4 to verify the validity and practicality of this system design.
+The case study of an agricultural watershed planning system for mitigating soil erosion is implemented in Section 3.
+The multistakeholder role-playing experimental design, results, and discussion are presented in Section 4 to verify the validity and practicality of this system design.
 Conclusions and future work are presented in Section 5.

-- 123 2.
-Basic idea and overall design - 2.1 Basic idea
+2. Basic idea and overall design

-To design a watershed planning system that allows multiple stakeholders to
+2.1 Basic idea

-126 participate in proposing the investment constraints and reaching a consensus on 127 optimized roadmaps of a specific BMP scenario, two key issues need to be 128 addressed.
-The system should integrate the BMP roadmap optimizing method 129 under stepwise investments (see the simplified workflow depicted in the red 130 dashed part in Figure 1;adapted from Shen et al., under review) while streamlining 131 the use by through inputting investment constraints and outputting roadmaps 132 (Figure 1a; adapted from Shen et al., 2023).
-The workflow is an iterative 133 optimization process of initializing, generating, and evaluating BMP roadmaps 134 under the framework of an intelligent optimization algorithm.
-The evaluations of 135 each BMP roadmap are conducted by the customized watershed model and BMP 136 scenario cost model according to the watershed management goals.
-Newly 137 generated BMP roadmaps are screened to satisfy investment constraints before 138 being evaluated.
-After the maximum iteration is reached or other conditions are 139 satisfied, the optimization finishes and outputs optimal roadmaps (Figure 1a).
+To design a watershed planning system that allows multiple stakeholders to participate in proposing the investment constraints and reaching a consensus on optimized roadmaps of a specific BMP scenario, two key issues need to be addressed.
+The system should integrate the BMP roadmap optimizing method under stepwise investments while streamlining the use through inputting investment constraints and outputting roadmaps (Figure 1a; adapted from Shen et al., 2023).
+The workflow is an iterative optimization process of initializing, generating, and evaluating BMP roadmaps under the framework of an intelligent optimization algorithm.
+The evaluations of each BMP roadmap are conducted by the customized watershed model and BMP scenario cost model according to the watershed management goals.
+Newly generated BMP roadmaps are screened to satisfy investment constraints before being evaluated.
+After the maximum iteration is reached or other conditions are satisfied, the optimization finishes and outputs optimal roadmaps (Figure 1a).

-Next, the system must have an easy-to-use interface to facilitate the participation of stakeholders with different knowledge backgrounds and diverse roles-to-participate.
-The participation process can be summarized as an iterative workflow: setting/adjusting investment constraints and optional optimization algorithm-based parameters, submitting the roadmap optimization task, evaluating the optimized roadmaps and comparing them with existing ones, if any, discussing and consulting among multiple stakeholders, and feeding back by adjusting investment plans or attaining unanimousagreed-upon roadmaps unanimously
+Next, the system must have an easy-to-use interface to facilitate the participation of stakeholders with different knowledge backgrounds and diverse roles.
+The participation process can be summarized as an iterative workflow: setting/adjusting investment constraints and optional optimization algorithm-based parameters, submitting the roadmap optimization task, evaluating the optimized roadmaps and comparing them with existing ones, if any, discussing and consulting among multiple stakeholders, and feeding back by adjusting investment plans or attaining agreed-upon roadmaps unanimously (Figure 1b).